 The couple moved to their French chateau in 2015

-Appearing on Lorraine earlier this summer, Dick told the TV presenter: "It's very comfortable and we've got a lot more projects to do, but this is our life, this is where we are.
+Appearing on Lorraine earlier back in summer 2020, Dick told the TV presenter: "It's very comfortable and we've got a lot more projects to do, but this is our life, this is where we are.
 The idea of moving we can't even think [about], this is where we want to be forever.
 We're having a ball as a family."

 MORE: What is Escape to the Chateau star's Dick and Angel Strawbridge's net worth?

 MORE: The sweetest family photos of Escape to the Chateau's Dick and Angel Strawbridge

 Angel added: "We fell in love with it on day one, and I don't think we have ever stopped that love."
 Dick and Angel also opened up to Essence magazine about their idyllic life as a family-of-four and how much their two children adore living in Martigné-sur-Mayenne.